Causal Effect of Functional Treatment: Introduction

 \section{Introduction}

 In observational studies, a fundamental question is to investigate the causal effect of a treatment variable on an outcome.
-Traditionally, a large amount of works focus on a binary treatment variable (i.e., treatment versus control); see e.g., \citet{Rosenbaum1983,Hirano2003,Imai2014,Imai2015,Chan2016,Athey2018,Ding2019,Tan2020,Guo2021}.
-Recently, there is a growing interest in studying more complex treatment variables, e.g., categorical \citep{Lopez2017a,Lopez2017,Li2019} and continuous variables~\citep{Hirano2004,Galvao2015,Kennedy2017,Fong2018,Kennedy2019,Ai2021,Bonvini2022}.
+Much of the literature on estimating causal effects from observational data focus on a binary treatment variable (i.e., treatment versus control); see e.g., \citet{Rosenbaum1983,Hirano2003,Imai2014,Chan2016,Athey2018,Ding2019,Tan2020,Guo2021,lin2021estimation}.
+Recently, there is a growing interest in studying more complex treatment variables, e.g., categorical \citep{Schulte2014,Lopez2017,Lopez2017a,Chen2018,Li2019,Luckett2019} or continuous treatment variables~\citep{Hirano2004,Moodie2014,Galvao2015,Laber2015,Kennedy2017,Fong2018,Kennedy2019,Ai2021,Bonvini2022}.